PangTzeYeong/devops-project/README.md

 ***4) Run Container***
 <p> docker run -d -p 8080:8080 myapi </p>

-If there is an error message, there may be another (the previous?) container running on the same port.
-In this case use this command to kill all running containers:
+If there is an error message, there may be another container running on the same port.
+In this case use following command to kill all running containers:

 <p> docker kill $(docker ps -q) </p>